About Catalog Management Solutions

 Take into account your present technology stack, the size of your business, the complexity of your product catalog, the availability of your labour resources, and whether you intend to grow to numerous online stores in the future when selecting product catalog management solutions.

 It has already been said that no matter whatever solution you choose, you should strive to retain a single source of truth in order to prevent duplicating product data and the risk of making mistakes.
-In the case of product catalog management solutions that is already managed by an ERP or PIM system, it is best not to duplicate that data into a separate e-commerce website.
+In the case of product catalog management system that is already managed by an ERP or PIM system, it is best not to duplicate that data into a separate e-commerce website.
 This is possible through the use of ERP-integrated e-commerce.